Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal: Introduction

 \subsubsection{Computational models}

-The most prominent computational model for discrete cake-cutting is the mark-eval model of \citet{Robertson1998CakeCutting}.
-A different model, the cut-choose model, was recently suggested by \citet{Branzei2013Equilibria}.
-Our algorithms use a single primitive query - Equalize (defined in Section \ref{sec:tools}).
-An Equalize query can be implemented by a bounded number of mark-eval queries or cut-choose queries.
-Hence, our algorithms are bounded in both these models.
+The most prominent computational model for discrete cake-cutting is the \emph{mark-eval model} of \citet{Robertson1998CakeCutting}: an \emph{eval query} asks an agent to reveal its value for a specified piece of cake; a \emph{mark query} asks an agent to mark a piece of cake with a specified value.
+Our algorithms use a single primitive query --- Equalize (defined in Section \ref{sec:tools}).
+We prove in Lemma \ref{lem:equalize} that Equalize can be implemented by a bounded number of mark-eval queries, so all our algorithms are bounded in the standard model.

+A different model, the \emph{cut-choose model}, was recently suggested by \citet{Branzei2016Algorithmic}.
+In this model, a \emph{cut query} asks an agent to cut one of a subset of the cake-pieces currently on the table; a \emph{choose query} asks an agent to select one of a subset of pieces.
+Our Equalize query is just a bounded sequence of \emph{cut}s, so our algorithms our bounded in their model, too.